Symstract/modifier_list/docs/README.md

 - List doesn't remember it's size when it's resized.
 Popups are not really ment for this kind of stuff, so that's a restriction of Blender.
 - Modifier search and modifier menu always display all modifiers, even when all of them are not applicable to the type of the active object.
 Maybe I will change that in a future release.
+- BlendOps Split Boolean does not work in boolean mode (Works with booltools slice)